ethanabrooks/dissertation/acknowledgements.typ

 invaluable critiques.
 His unwavering support, particularly in the final stretch of my dissertation, has been truly indispensible.

-For Satinder, I owe a profound debt of gratitude.
-Though his critiques were uncompromising they truly represent an unwavering dedication to intellectual and scientific excellence.
-I have come to understand that his willingness to shoot down ideas, even when others encouraged them, was not an obstacle but a rare and precious gift.
-He challenged me to meet intellectual standards that truly felt out of reach at the start of this journey, and for that I am forever grateful.
+To Satinder, I owe a profound debt of gratitude.
+At times, he "imparted truth and health in rough electric shocks."
+But I came to recognize that what at first could seem like inflexibility owed from an unwavering dedication to intellectual and scientific excellence.
+I am incredibly fortunate to have benefited from his uncompromising critical lens these past six years, a lens which saved me months of frustration by steering me away from many a dead-end project.
+He challenged me to meet intellectual standards that truly felt out of reach at the start of this journey, and for that he has my lifelong gratitude.

 To each and every one of you, my heartfelt thanks.
 Your support and guidance have shaped me not only as a researcher but also as a person.